suwebdev/wats-3020-node-1/README.md

   * Uses an if/then statement; and
   * Uses at least one operator (+, -, *, /, %)

+## Guide & Tutorial
-If you are having difficulty with any parts of this assignment, you can consult the [text walkthrough](./tutorial.md) for more specific guidance on each section.
+For assistance in how to proceed with the specific components of the assignment, consult this [text tutorial](./tutorial.md) for more guidance.
 In the alternative, a video walkthrough of the assignment can be found here: **link**.

 ## Stretch Goals